bnn1/chatgpt-extension/README.md

 ## Features

 - **Batch Chat Deletion**: No more one-by-one chat removals.
 With this feature, you can select and delete multiple chat threads simultaneously, making chat management a breeze.
 - **Conversation History Export**: Preserve your intellectual exchanges and creative ideas by exporting your chat history.
-This feature provides an easy way to keep a record of your conversations for future reference or analysis &mdash; planned.
+This feature provides an easy way to keep a record of your conversations for future reference or analysis &mdash; **postponed**.
 - **Prompt Bookmarks**: Save the prompts you find yourself using frequently.
-This feature allows you to bookmark and easily access your favorite or most used prompts, saving you time and enhancing your productivity &mdash; planned.
+This feature allows you to bookmark and easily access your favorite or most used prompts, saving you time and enhancing your productivity &mdash; **postponed**.
 ---
 ## Getting Started